tauri-apps/tauri-docs/docs/api/js/classes/window.WebviewWindow.md

 ▸ **setMaxSize**(`size`): `Promise`<`void`\>

-Sets the window max size.
-If the `size` argument is undefined, the max size is unset.
+Sets the window maximum inner size.
+If the `size` argument is undefined, the constraint is unset.

 **`example`**
 ```typescript